K

 • Create and update on-call schedules

-• Create, acknowledge, resolve, and escalate outages
+• Acknowledge, resolve, and escalate outages

 • Update outage severity, descriptions, and summaries